-In order to be successful in your program, you should attend your residencies within the University's recommended timeframe.
+In order to be successful in your program, you should attend your residencies or labs within the University's recommended time frame.

-View the Residency Timing table for information about when to complete the required residencies for your specific program.
+View the Timing page for information about when to complete the required residencies or labs for your specific program.

-These residencies are held throughout the year at various locations around the United States.
-In selecting residency sites, Walden chooses U.S. locations that meet accreditation requirements, are readily accessible to our students, and satisfy meeting space needs for various programs.
+These residencies or labs are held throughout the year at various locations around the United States.
+In selecting event sites, Walden chooses U.S. locations that meet accreditation requirements, are readily accessible to our students, and satisfy meeting space needs for various programs.

 PhD students in select programs have the option to attend an approved professional conference (RESI 8900 based on program availability) in order to satisfy their fourth residency requirement.

-Contact Academic Advising to access the Professional Conferences residency calendar and page for more information.
+Contact Student Success Advising to access the Professional Conferences residency calendar and page for more information.

-PhD, DBA, EdD, and DIT students who have completed their required residencies may opt to attend a face-to-face Capstone Intensive retreat to advance their capstone writing.
-Capstone Intensives are also available for students in the DNP program.
+PhD, DBA, DHA, and DIT students who have completed their required residencies may opt to attend a Capstone Intensive retreat to advance their capstone writing.
+Capstone Intensives are also available as an option for students in the DNP program.

-View the Residency Calendar for location options by program.
+View the Calendar for location options by program.